malkonx/NSP/Azure Templates/McAfee Sensor Azure Scale Set/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
-<h1>Virtual IPS Sensor deployment with double interface</h1>
+<h1>Virtual IPS Sensor deployment as VM scale sets with single interface</h1>
 <p>The Virtual IPS Sensors are high-performance, scalable, and flexible content processing appliances built for accurate detection and prevention of intrusions.
-Virtual IPS Sensors are deployed as a virtual machine in Azure cloud.
+To provide high availability for Sensors in Azure cloud, you can deploy the Sensors in a VM scale set.
+Depending on the threshold set for parameters, the Sensors are either scaled out or scaled in.
+For example, if you have set a threshold for CPU utilization, depending on the CPU utilization the Sensors are scaled out in case of high CPU utilization and scaled in for low CPU utilization.
+When there is a Sensor virtual machine failure, a new Sensor is deployed in its place to manage the traffic.
 You can deploy the Sensor in Azure cloud using the Azure CLI commands or by using the basic Sensor template provided by McAfee.
-The Virtual IPS Sensors can be deployed with single interface or double interface.
-In a single interface Sensor deployment, both management traffic and data traffic uses a single interface.
-In a double interface Sensor deployment, the management traffic uses one interface and the data traffic uses another interface for traffic flow.
 You can further customize the template to suit your network requirements by downloading the json file that contains the basic template.
-The following template deploys the Virtual IPS Sensor with a double interface.</p>
+The following template deploys the Virtual IPS Sensor as a VM scale set with a single interface.</p>
 <h2>Documentation</h2>
 <p>For more information on deploying vNSP solution in Azure, refer <a href="https://kc.mcafee.com/corporate/index?page=content&amp;id=PD27461&amp;actp=null&amp;viewlocale=en_US&amp;showDraft=false&amp;platinum_status=false&amp;locale=en_US">Network Security Platform 9.2 Virtual IPS Administration Guide</a>.</p>
 <h2>Pre-requisites</h2>
-<p>Following are the pre-requisites to deploy a Virtual IPS Sensor with double interface using the Azure Resource Manager (ARM) template:</p>
+<p>Following are the pre-requisites to deploy a Virtual IPS Sensor as a VM scale set with a single interface using the Azure Resource Manager (ARM) template:</p>
 <ul>
 <li>vNSP Cluster should be created in the Network Security Manager where the Virtual IPS Sensor will be deployed.
 For more information on creating a vNSP Cluster in the Network Security Manager, see the topic <em>&ldquo;Create a vNSP Cluster for Azure&rdquo;</em> in the <em>&ldquo;Virtual IPS Administration Guide</em>&rdquo;.</li>
 <li>Subscription, Resource Group, Virtual Network, and Subnet along with the Network Security Group should be defined before deploying the Virtual IPS Sensor.</li>
 <li>Make sure to open the ports required for Virtual IPS Sensor to communicate with the Network Security Manager.
 For more information on the ports required for Sensor and Manager communication, see the topic &ldquo;<em>Requirements to deploy Network Security Platform in Azure environment&rdquo;</em> in the <em>&ldquo;Virtual IPS Administration Guide</em>&rdquo;.</li>
 </ul>
 <h2>Deployment</h2>
-<p>To deploy the Virtual IPS Sensor with a double interface using the template, perform the following steps:</p>
+<p>To deploy the Virtual IPS Sensor as a VM scale set with a single interface using the template, perform the following steps:</p>
 <ol>
 <li>Log in to the machine which has the Azure CLI installed on it.</li>
 </ol>